🔧 Expert automotive guides trusted by 250,000+ readers monthly

 manual control for safety

-• Toggle the switch off for manual control when streetlights or driveways trigger false low-beam switches.
+• Switch AHB off when streetlights or driveways trigger repeated low-beam changes.

 Frequently Asked Questions

-How to Turn on High Beam Assist on Toyota?
+How do you turn on High Beam Assist on a Toyota RAV4?

 Conclusion